Kent State vs. Northern Illinois NCAA Football Odds, Plays and Insights | November 3, 2021

 Kent State Stats and Trends

-- This season, the Golden Flashes have an against the spread record of 3-1 in their four games as a favorite of 5 points or more.
+- This season, the Golden Flashes have an ATS record of 3-1 in their four games as a favorite of 3.5 points or more.

-- Kent State's games this year have hit the over on two of eight set point totals (25%).
+- Kent State's games this year have eclipsed the over/under two times in eight opportunities (25%).

-- The Golden Flashes score 29.1 points per game, comparable to the 31.5 per matchup the Huskies surrender.

-- When Kent State scores more than 31.5 points, it is 3-0 against the spread and 3-0 overall.
+- Kent State is 3-0 against the spread and 3-0 overall this season when the team scores more than 31.5 points.

-- Kent State is 3-1 against the spread and 3-1 overall when the team piles up over 420.4 yards.
+- Kent State is 3-1 against the spread and 3-1 overall when the team amasses more than 420.4 yards.

-- This year, the Golden Flashes have five turnovers, one fewer than the Huskies have takeaways (6).

 - Find the latest spread and moneyline odds for Kent State at SISportsbook.